zineb-Bou/Social-media-dashboard/README.md

 For styling I tried to use only grids to set the layout without any media queries, Sass is really cool when it comes to style structuring, so I divided the style folder into different subfolders to keep everything neat and clean.

-I didn't want to go for creat-react-app to set my environment because it does all the magic for us, so I used Parcel (for such a small project it works very because it has 0 configurations).
+I didn't want to go for creat-react-app to set my environment because it does all the magic for us, so I used Parcel (for such a small project it works very well because it has 0 configurations).

 Thank you for reading so far,